Best Of18 min read

 #2.
 ConvertKit — Best for AI Creators and Thought Leaders

-ConvertKit (rebranded as Kit in some markets — a rebrand that, look, nobody asked for, but here we are) has carved out a very specific niche: creators who monetize knowledge.
-For AI researchers, ML educators, and thought-leader founders running newsletters and digital products, it's a near-perfect fit.
-It's not trying to be everything, and that focus is genuinely its superpower.
+ConvertKit (rebranded as Kit in some markets — a rebrand that, honestly, nobody asked for) has carved out a very specific niche: creators who monetize knowledge.
+For AI researchers, ML educators, and thought-leader founders running newsletters and digital products, it's nearly perfect.
+The fact that it's not trying to be everything else is actually its biggest strength.

-The tagging and segmentation system is elegantly simple without being limited.
+The tagging and segmentation system is elegantly simple without losing capability.
 You tag subscribers based on interests, behaviors, or purchase history, then serve ultra-targeted content.
-The visual automation builder is approachable enough for a solo founder but capable enough to handle multi-stage nurture funnels.
-Fun fact: a surprising number of well-known AI newsletter writers I've spoken to use ConvertKit and swear they've never needed anything more.
+The visual automation builder is approachable enough for a solo founder but capable enough to handle multi-stage nurture sequences.
+What caught me off guard was how many well-known AI newsletter writers actually use ConvertKit and have never felt the need to switch.

 Key Features: